houseofkodai/houseofkodai.github.io/remark/interad.md

 ---
 # wow, but how ?

-* innovative **deep-tech** solution, developed in-house, to converts dumb TV/Radio Ads into interactive Ads.
+* innovative **deep-tech** solution, developed in-house, to converts dumb TV Ads into interactive Ads.
-* This **changes** the way we interact with content we consume, be it on TV or Radio.
+* This **changes** the way we interact with content we consume, be it on TV or other mediums.
+	* Incidentally, our tech. can work with radio, alexa, google home, etc.

 _
 * Now consumers can just **click on our app** and **instantly** interact with the Brand
-  * fulfilling their desire while watching TV/OTT/Radio/Youtube...
+  * fulfilling their desire while watching TV/OTT/Youtube...

 ---